LieberInstitute/smoking-nicotine-mouse/code/README.md

     * Fitted model: gene expression is modeled by: ~ `Group` + [`Sex` (for pups) or `Pregnancy` (for adults)] + `plate` + `flowcell` + `QC metrics`
     * Interaction model: gene expression is modeled by: ~ [`Group*Sex` (for pups) or `Group*Pregancy` (for adults)] + `plate` + `flowcell` + `QC metrics`

+    See [TableS17](processed-data/SupplementaryTables/TableS17_sample_variable_dict.tsv) for the definition of these variables.

   * [02_Comparisons.R](04_DEA/Gene_analysis/02_Comparisons.R):